 How effective is double glazing at reducing noise?

-5 min read Windows
+5 min read News Windows

 Providing households with a wide range of benefits, we’re often asked how effective double glazing is at reducing noise.
 Increased noise pollution in the home can have a real impact on you and your family’s health and wellbeing.
 So, cutting noise pollution will not only reduce stress, but it can also improve your immune system and your quality of sleep, as well as your memory.